-financial services industry13.
+Arner et al. note that the term "FinTech" is not confined to specific sectors of the existing financial industry (e.g. financing) or business models (e.g. peer-to-peer (P2P) lending), but instead covers the entire scope of services and products traditionally provided by the financial services industry13.
 Gomber et al.14 refer to FinTech companies as both start-ups and established IT companies (often without a history in banking and/or financial services) entering the financial domain and evolving at the intersection of information and communication technology, specifically via the Internet and automated information processing, thereby disrupting the financial sector.
 Eickhoff reiterates that these companies operate at the intersection of (i) financial products and services and (ii) information technology, and they are usually (iii) relatively new companies (often startups) with (iv) their own innovative product or service offerings15.
 FinTech, therefore, is constructed such that it has three dimensions16: an input (namely the combination of technology, organization and money flow), mechanisms (create or improve or change, disrupt, apply technology to finance, create competition on the market) and an output (creation of new services or products or processes or business models).
-Milian et al. employ Christensen's (2003) theory of disruptive innovation to categorize these outputs of FinTech as "Sustainable Fintechs," for established financial service providers that work to protect their market positions by using IT through incremental innovations, and "Disruptive Fintechs" that are new companies and start-ups that challenge established providers by offering new technological products and services.17 We are thus presented with a mixed bag of definitions of FinTech.
+Milian et al. employ Christensen's (2003) theory of disruptive innovation to categorize these outputs of FinTech as "Sustainable Fintechs," for established financial service providers that work to protect their market positions by using IT through incremental innovations, and "Disruptive Fintechs" that are new companies and start-ups that challenge established providers by offering new technological products and services.17

+We are thus presented with a mixed bag of definitions of FinTech.
 While the breadth of approaches in the literature to defining FinTech offers us a broad range of factors to consider, it also complicates attempts to create a comprehensive definition of the same.
-We agree with Dorfleitner et al. 18 who note that it is not possible to construct a restrictive definition of "FinTech" that applies to all of the entities traditionally associated with the term.
-The area has an amorphous and evolving shape, and it is uncertain if and/or when its boundaries may set.
-However, for the purpose of laying a foundation for understanding its functions and regulatory responses, we summarize the reviewed definitions to arrive at the
+We agree with Dorfleitner et al.18 who note that it is not possible to construct a restrictive definition of "FinTech" that applies to all of the entities traditionally associated with the